PR and the Legal Sector - Getting it Right

 2. Where to Pitch for Your Target Audience

 The next step is to consider where you want to pitch your content to.
 In order to do so strategically, you must have a clear idea of who your target audience is.
-When considering prospective clients and the service you are hoping to raise awareness of, it may be helpful to consider the following questions:
+When considering prospective clients and the service you are hoping to raise awareness of in the legal industry, it may be helpful to consider the following questions:

 The answers to these questions will help to inform what types of publications your audience will be reading and so where you should pitch to.
-Don’t forget, the audience you’re aiming at will be different if you’re trying to raise the profile of a specific service area.
+Don't forget, the audience you're aiming at will be different if you're trying to raise the profile of specific professional services.
 For example, someone who might need a personal injury lawyer could be very different to someone who is looking for advice on making a will or setting up a trust.

 Examples of publications: